haesleinhuepf/darth-d/README.md

 It comes as [napari](https://napari.org/) plugin and has a Python interface.
 You need an [OpenAI API KEY](https://openai.com/blog/openai-api/) to use it.

-This package allows to do some scientifically forbidden things with image data.
+Using the some of the functions on scientific images could be seen as scientific misconduct.
 Handle these functions with care.

 ![](https://github.com/haesleinhuepf/darth-d/raw/main/docs/images/replace_screencast.gif)